1073rajan/BreastCancer/README.md

 ## Future Work
 - Enhanced Feature Engineering: Exploring additional features or extracting more meaningful information from existing ones.
 - Ensemble Methods: Investigating ensemble learning techniques to further improve model performance.
-- Deployment: Integrating the trained model into a web application or deploying it as an API for real-time predictions
+- Deployment: Integrating the trained model into a web application or deploying it as an API for real-time predictions.